dp-1011/developer-landing-page/README.md

 ## Project Name : **Developer Landing Page !**

-This project helped me learn about the hover effect and one can see from the [Live Link ]() that i have used it extensively, I might have overused it.
+This project helped me learn about the hover effect and one can see from the [live link ](https://developer-pagee.netlify.app/) that i have used it extensively, I might have overused it.
 Making this website reponsive for 600px or less was another time consuming part of this porject.